Can you trust this site?

 The Bicycle Helmet Safety Institute (BHSI) is a helmet advocacy program that grew out of the Helmet Committee of the Washington Area Bicyclist Association.
 The committee began testing helmets in 1974, and was set up as a separate program, still under WABA, in 1989.
 In 2016 we are completing the transition from a WABA-sponsored program to a 501(c)(3) non-profit corporation.

 BHSI is a small, active non-profit that serves as a consumer advocacy program and a technical resource for bicycle helmet information.
 Its volunteers serve on the ASTM bicycle helmet standard committee and are active in commenting on standards of the Consumer Product Safety Commission.
 BHSI provides an email newsletter, and sends out many copies of its Toolkit for Helmet Promotion Programs to anyone who is organizing a helmet effort, and to anyone needing materials for teaching.
 We are staffed by a few volunteers and funded entirely by consumer donations.
-We do not accept funding from the helmet industry.
+We do not accept funding from the helmet industry or retailers.

 On the Internet, BHSI's domain name is helmets.org.
 We also continue to use our older domain name, bhsi.org.
 Our Web page makes BHSI materials available to anyone at any time, and we reached almost 600,000 visitors by 2005.
 We are over 900,000 per year now.
 That's nothing for a big site, but huge for us!
-Our page runs on a secure server, verifying our identity and encrypting all connections.
+Our page runs on a secure server with an SSL certificate from Comodo, verifying our identity and encrypting all connections.